openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 Check that you can access your cloud from the command line:

-    source novarc
+    source novarc_auto
     openstack catalog list

 You should get a full listing of all services registered in the cloud which should include identity, compute, image and network.

 ### Configuring an image

-In order to run instances on your cloud, you'll need to upload an image to boot instances from:
+In order to run instances on your cloud, you'll need to upload an image to boot instances:

     curl http://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img | \
         openstack image create --public --container-format=bare --disk-format=qcow2 xenial

+Images for other architectures can be obtained from [Ubuntu Cloud Images][].
+Be sure to use the appropriate image for the cpu architecture.

 **Note:** for ARM 64-bit (arm64) guests, you will also need to configure the image to boot in UEFI mode: